coderGtm/yantra-app-launcher/README.md

 # yantra-app-launcher
-A Minimal CLI Launcher for Android
+A Minimal CLI based Android app Launcher

 ## Installation
 Clone this repo and open in Android Studio.
 A `local.properties` file will be generated.
 Add the following lines in it: